top of page

 In 1902, the mine was sold to the Copper Queen Consolidated Mining Company.
 It was expanded, modernized with pumps to combat flooding, and became a major producer in the Bisbee mining district.

 Every time your Jeep rolls down Erie Street, you're passing through land that holds both copper mining history and family legacy.
-It’s one of the reasons Big Jeep Tours gives such a personal and powerful look at Lowell AZ.
+It’s one of the reasons Big Jeep Tours gives such a personal and powerful look at Lowell, AZ.

 Jay Allen: The Biker Legend Who Revived Erie Street